li-lauren/Shoppies/README.md

 Additional features I implemented include user login and sign up (which is stored in a Postgres database) along with the ability to access nomination lists if the user leaves the page (via local storage).
-I also enjoyed diving deep into the OMDB API discussions on Github to find a way to incorporate pre-fix matching when searching for titles.
+I also enjoyed diving deep into the OMDB API discussions on Github to find a way to incorporate prefix matching when searching for titles.
 This means that search results are not limited to exact matches (e.g. searching "ram" would also return "Rambo", "Rambling" etc.)